FlogFr/aRkadeFR.github.io/vim_first_steps_plugin.md

+---
-Title: First steps creating a vim plugin
+title: First steps creating a vim plugin
-Date: 2013-10-15
+date: 2013-10-15
-Category: vim
+category: vim
-Tags: aRkadeFR, vim, plugin, programming
+tags: aRkadeFR, vim, plugin, programming
-Slug: first-steps-creating-vim-plugin
+slug: first-steps-creating-vim-plugin
-Author: aRkadeFR
+author: aRkadeFR
-Summary: First steps creating a vim plugin
+summary: First steps creating a vim plugin
+---

 After couple of years on vim on a daily basis, I wanted to dig on the :help command in order to customize my vim.